Atlanta Car Accident Lawyers

 Atlanta Car Accident Statistics & Hotspots

 Car accidents are a daily reality across Atlanta.
-According to the Georgia Department of Transportation, Fulton County reports more crashes and injuries than any other county in Georgia—and Atlanta is the epicenter.
+According to the Georgia Department of Transportation (GDOT), Fulton County consistently reports the highest number of crashes and injuries in the entire state—and Atlanta is the epicenter of this activity.
+Understanding where and why accidents happen helps our Atlanta car accident lawyers build stronger cases and anticipate insurer defenses.

 Hear From Our Client Nancy